swisscatplus/catplus-docs/tutorials/chemboard.md

 ### Prerequisites

-- `podman`: images are currently build with podman: you need to install podman and run the podman server, see here: [podman-start](https://docs.podman.io/en/stable/markdown/podman-start.1.html) or change the `just` commands to build with docker.
+- `podman`: images are currently build with podman: you need to install podman and run the podman server, see here: [podman-start](https://docs.podman.io/en/stable/markdown/podman-start.1.html).

 ### Build image